 The Southern California Preparedness Foundation is a 501(c)(3) nonprofit corporation founded to promote and support disaster awareness, education, and preparedness via community events, public forums, focused programs, and targeted outreach.
 Headquarters are in the San Fernando Valley of California, in the heart of earthquake country.
 The Foundation is listed with GuideStar, the world’s largest source of information on nonprofit organizations.

 The Foundation primarily supports the Annual Valley Disaster Preparedness Fair, the Map Your Neighborhood (MYN) program, and Community Emergency Response Team (CERT) training.

 Annual Valley Disaster Preparedness Fair

 The free annual Valley Disaster Preparedness Fair, largest of its kind in Los Angeles, is managed and produced by the Foundation as a whole community event to help bring information, knowledge, and awareness to being better prepared for large-scale emergencies and disasters.
-The 13th annual Fair will be held on Saturday, October 10, 2020 from 9:00 am to 1:00 pm at the Northridge Fashion Center’s Pacific Theaters parking lot (9400 Shirley Ave.).
-Each year, 1,950 substantial Family Emergency Preparedness (EP) Starter Kits are distributed free to attending registered families.
-For more information about the Fair, including a 15-minute video, visit www.ValleyDisasterFair.com.
+The 13th annual Fair will be held on Saturday, October 10, 2020 from 9:00 am to 1:00 pm.
+This year the fair will be held virtually on www.ValleyDisasterFair.com.

 Map Your Neighborhood (MYN)